benzino98/plaschema/memory-bank/activeContext.md

 - **Permission Integration**: Applied permission checks throughout controllers - COMPLETED (100%)
 - **Bulk Operations**: Adding functionality for batch editing and deletion of records
 - **Image Management Improvements**: Enhancing the image upload and management system with better validation and optimization
+- **Contact Page Backend**: Implementing the backend functionality for the contact form to store messages and allow admin users to manage and reply to messages

 ### Frontend Improvements